nimiq/tutorial/src/content/tutorial/6-gasless-transfers/2-introduction/content.md

 ## Roadmap for This Section

-Over four lessons we will evolve a gasless payment flow from “hello world” to production-ready:
+Over four implementation lessons we will evolve a gasless payment flow from “hello world” to production-ready:

-### Lesson 2: The Gasful Baseline
+### Gasful Baseline

 - Send USDT the traditional way to measure the true gas cost.
 - Record balances and receipts so you can compare later.

-### Lesson 3: Gasless with a Static Relay
+### Gasless with a Static Relay

 - Plug in a known relay URL and wire OpenGSN into your script.
 - Sign EIP-712 payloads for approvals and relay requests.
 - Complete a gasless USDT transfer where the relay fee is hardcoded.

-### Lesson 4: Discovering Relays Dynamically
+### Discovering Relays Dynamically

 - Query RelayHub for active relays and verify their health signals.
 - Fall back gracefully if a relay is offline or misconfigured.

-### Lesson 5: Optimized Fee Calculation
+### Optimized Fee Calculation

 - Derive dynamic fees from live gas prices and relay-specific terms.
 - Apply safety buffers so you never underpay.
-- Compare multiple relays and pick the cheapest healthy option—exactly what ships in the Nimiq wallet.
+- Compare multiple relays and pick the cheapest healthy option — exactly what ships in the Nimiq wallet.

 ---